 However, in commercial vehicles like trucks, the exhaust valves become wide open as a result of the trucker’s use of the compression release brake.
 The truck will make a loud mile-long rumble.
 The kind of noise produced is deeper and imposes itself on the neighborhood and passers-by.

 Despite the apparent benefits of slowing down trucks, helping truck drivers to maintain absolute control over their trucks, and improving the lifespan of the friction brake, Jake brakes are unfortunately not allowed by some communities.

-The places where Jake braking is prohibited are residential areas and neighbourhoods.
+The places where Jake braking is prohibited are residential areas and neighborhoods.
 In addition, drivers are not allowed to use their Jake brakes in places close to toll roads and the interstate.

 Although some people may find the dangerous part of Jake braking not as threatening as their noisy part, people want to have their peace whether in the morning or at night.

-In some areas, truckers are not even allowed to ply the neighbourhood roads.
+In some areas, truckers are not even allowed to ply the neighborhood roads.
 In other areas, truck drivers are made to pay heavy fines for violating the law against the use of Jake brakes.
-What’s more, it is important to understand your neighbourhood law relating to Jake braking.
+What’s more, it is important to understand your neighborhood law relating to Jake braking.

 Although truckers may argue that Jake brakes are not intended to cause noise, everyone needs to have an understanding of why and how compression release is a violation of community peace.

 What Signs Should I Look For In Areas Where Jake Braking Is Prohibited?